F5EMEA/oltra/use-cases/app-protect/monitoring/README.md

 ### Step 1.
 Deploy and protect a web application

-Create the application deployment and service in namesapce `monitoring-nap`:
+Create the application deployment and service in namespace `monitoring-nap`:
 ```
 kubectl apply -f apps.yaml
 ```